WHY CONDUCT A MILDNESS TO SKIN TEST?

 - Skin models are pre-warmed in a cell culture incubator (37⁰C / 5% CO2) for 60 minutes or overnight.

-- The test item is applied to the surface of the skin models: triplicate models are dosed at the apical surface with 30μl (liquid) or 25mg (solid).
+- The test item is applied to the surface of the skin models: triplicate models are dosed at the apical surface with 100μl (liquid) or 100mg (solid).

-- Test items and control substances are removed from the skin models’surface by washing.
+- Test item and control substances are removed from the skin models’ surface by washing.

-- If requested, the culture medium may be saved for additional analysis.
+- If requested, the culture medium and tissue models may be saved for additional analysis.

 - The viability of the skin models is assessed by MTT conversion.
 MTT solution is applied to the surface of the skin models and placed into a cell culture incubator for 3 hours.
 The blue formazan metabolite produced by viable cells is then extracted into isopropanol by incubation at room temperature for 2 hours.